ejubkadric94/songsApp/Readme.md

 ## Usage
 Open `http://localhost:3000`.
 To login, you can use credentials `admin@songsapp.com:letmein`.
 Afterwards, use Postman to check out endpoints on resource (MediaApp) server.
+Make sure to include `Access-Token` header with each request to resources server.

 ## License